QuantEcon/lecture-python-intro/lectures/prob_dist.md

     \mathbb E X = \sum_{i=1}^n x_i p(x_i)
 $$

+Expectation is also called the *first moment* of the distribution.

 We also refer to this number as the mean of the distribution (represented by) $p$.

 The **variance** of $X$ is defined as